 - Ordering backlog issues to deliver high-priority ones in the next Scrum iteration

 Important: Keep in mind that the customer ultimately determines the priorities.
 That’s one of the reasons why backlog refinement should be customer-centric.
+Try Easy Agile Personas to prioritise the backlog by value to the customer.

 Now that you know what refining a backlog is and who’s involved, let’s cover how to do it.